TOTAL TO DATE: $110.6 MILLION

 Genesee Health System: $241,000 for the operation of community Help Centers in Flint.
 The centers offer residents a “one-stop shop” for bottled water and filters, food assistance and other essential services.

 United Way of Genesee County: $100,000 to provide lead-eliminating water filters to city of Flint residents.

-Freshwater Future: $24,000 to engage local residents and partners in testing filtered water in Flint, and support continued awareness and education about filter usage and maintenance.
+Freshwater Future: $24,000 in 2018 and $82,227 in 2019 to engage local residents and partners in testing filtered water in Flint, and support continued awareness and education about filter usage and maintenance.

 Community Foundation of Greater Flint: $100,000 to support Virginia Polytechnic Institute and Marc Edwards to act as advisors on the sampling of water, ongoing issues related to water quality, and water infrastructure upgrades.

 Meeting the Health Needs of Families